Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Benchmark Construction

 \subsection{Benchmark Statistics}

-Following the above procedure, we construct BioCon, a benchmark dataset for paper-code consistency detection consisting of paper sentences and function-level code snippets.
+Following the above pipeline, we construct the BioCon benchmark dataset, consisting of paper sentences, function-level code snippets, and corresponding consistency labels.
 Each sample in BioCon contains three components: a paper sentence, a code function, and a binary consistency label.

-To prevent data leakage and evaluate generalization to unseen software projects, we split BioCon at the project level into training, validation, and test sets with a ratio of 8:1:1.
-Detailed statistics are presented in Table~\ref{tab:2}.
+To ensure a realistic evaluation setting, the dataset is split at the project level to prevent data leakage.
+Specifically, software projects in the test set are entirely unseen during training, enabling robust assessment of cross-project generalization.
+BioCon is divided into training, validation, and test sets with a ratio of 8:1:1.
+Detailed statistics are reported in Table~\ref{tab:2}.